 Once you know a file has been updated, you’ll likely want to see the changes made or collaborate further.
 For simple edits or comments, you can do quite a lot from within SharePoint and Teams, as we’ve discussed before in our session Stop Emailing Documents | Collaboration & Version Control in Microsoft 365.
 Like the conversation about your folder/subfolder structure, though, we encourage you to consider your change management process in greater depth — especially during a migration to SharePoint.

 SharePoint offers many integrations with other Microsoft 365 apps, such as the ability to host different libraries and sites through separate teams & channels in Microsoft Teams.
 With this ability to separate your collaboration spaces, you might have an opportunity to put more intentionality into your file servers — who has permission to change what, what the alteration process looks like, and where those changes ought to happen.

 We hope this article has been helpful as you consider your file server options!
-If you’re thinking more about making a migration or want to discuss your current setup and get some insights and feedback, we’d love to hear from you.
+SharePoint is absolutely essential to making full use of your Microsoft 365 environment, so if you’re thinking more about making a migration or want to discuss your current setup and get some insights and feedback, check out our Microsoft 365 consulting services.
 Please let us know your thoughts, and stay tuned for more sessions to help you review or streamline your work.
-And if you’re looking for someone who can Make IT Easy, you know where to find us.